China says still no compensation from Vietnam for riot victims

 Philippine President Benigno Aquino accused China on Thursday of pursuing an “expansion agenda”.
 He said Manila had evidence that Chinese ships were circling two disputed reefs, weeks after Manila accused China of reclaiming land in another part of the South China Sea.

-“Anything China does on any of these islands is within the scope of China’s sovereignty and has nothing to do with the Philippines,” he said.

-Reporting by Ben Blanchard, Writing by Sui-Lee Wee; Editing by Ron Popeski
+“Anything China does on any of these islands is within the scope of China’s sovereignty and has nothing to do with the Philipppines,” he said.
+(Reporting by Ben Blanchard, Writing by Sui-Lee Wee; Editing by Ron Popeski)